- Coarse grate potatoes in food processor without removing the skin, toss with first set, and let rest for 10 to 15 minutes.

 - Microwave potato mixture until warm but not hot in 20 seconds increments stirring after each increment.

-- Spread potato mixture over a rimmed baking sheet and let cool for 10 minutes.
+- Spread potato mixture over a rimmed baking sheet and let cool for 10 to 30 minutes.

 - Pour off water from potato liquid, leaving thick starch in the bottom.
 Add 2nd set and mix until smooth.